MariekeTeuben/frontend-react-eindopdracht/README.md

-# Getting Started with National Park Service App
+# National Park Service - React App

-Welcome to the National Park Service App!
-The app where you can start planning your visit to the beautiful National Parks of the USA.
+## Index

+1.0 Introduction
+1.1 What does the project do?
+1.2 What functions do the project have?
+1.3 Preview of the NPS app
+2.0 Installation and requirements
+2.1 Available Scripts
+3.0 Need some help?

+## 1.0 Introduction

+**1.1 What does the project do?**

+**1.2 What functions do the project have?**

+**1.3 Preview of the NPS app**

+## 2.0 Installation and requirements

+**2.1 Available Scripts**

+## 3.0 Need some help?

 In this app you can:
 * See all National Parks